Best daily deals

 • iPhone users.
 The Jabra Elite 75t earbuds work on Android, iOS, and Windows, but the only high-quality Bluetooth codec they support is AAC, which is great for iPhone users.

 • Professionals who want everyday commuter buds.
-The small size, HearThrough feature, and isolation make these a great option for anyone looking to listen to audio on their commutes.
+The small size, HearThrough feature, and isolation make these an excellent option for anyone listening to audio on their commutes.

 • Anyone looking to try noise canceling.
 Jabra announced a free noise canceling update to its Elite 75t series of earphones when it announced the Jabra Elite 85t.
 The Elite 75t is a less expensive way to try true wireless ANC earbuds.